Acceptable Use Policy (AUP)

 - Engaging in “hacking”, “cracking”, mail bombing, port scanning, denial of service, or other malicious or destructive activities, whether lawful or unlawful, that Secure-24 determines to be harmful to its Subscribers, operations, reputation, goodwill, or customer relations.

-- Disrupting the use of or interfering with the ability of others to effectively use the network or any connected network, system, service, or equipment
+- Disrupting the use of or interfering with the ability of others to effectively use the network or any connected network, system, service, or equipment.

 - Violating export control laws or regulations.

-- Facilitating a violation of this AUP by advertising, transmitting, or otherwise making available any software, program, product, or service that is designed to violate this AUP, including, but not limited to the facilitation of the means to spam, flooding, mail bombing, denial of service attacks.
+- Facilitating a violation of this AUP by advertising, transmitting, or otherwise making available any software, program, product, or service that is designed to violate this AUP, including, but not limited to the facilitation of the means to spam, flooding, mail bombing, and denial of service attacks.

-- Subverting security, investigative, authentication, or other controls designed to protect the confidentiality, integrity, and availability of information including, but not limited to, spoofing, forging headers, altering or deleting logs, impersonating other users, misrepresenting the originator of a message, password cracking, encryption cracking, disabling security software or rendering it useless for its intended purpose.
+- Subverting security, investigative, authentication, or other controls designed to protect the confidentiality, integrity, and availability of information including, but not limited to, spoofing, forging headers, altering or deleting logs, impersonating other users, misrepresenting the originator of a message, password cracking, encryption cracking, and disabling security software or rendering it useless for its intended purpose.